 We don’t just dive in headfirst at the start of each project.
 We research, strategize, and collaborate until we're nearly subject matter experts.
 From competitive gap analysis reports and user journeys to editorial calendars and social media deep-dives, we make sure we are always working for our number-one client: the end user.

-For the first time in history, cannabis was legalized for recreational use in New York State.
+New York State legalized cannabis for recreational use in 2021.
 Working with the New York State Office of Cannabis Management (OCM), we launched a phased approach to educate New Yorkers statewide on new laws and the social equity implications of expunging records.
+We had to first inform the public about the legislative changes, then we aimed to change perceptions of cannabis use amongst New Yorkers.
+We brainstormed, created, and released content spanning seven different messages for public awareness.

 Branding doesn't have to be boring.
 Here are urban panels we designed for the New York City metro area as part of a comprehensive recruitment campaign for the New York State Police (2021-2022).